Very friendly people and a country steeped in history.

 which contains the Roman ruins of Pergamon with the Acropolis, the Red Basilica and the Medical centre (The Asilipon).

-Another wonderful town close to the impressive Roman ruins of Effes - the best preserved Roman city in the East Mediterranean.
+Another wonderful town close to the impressive Roman ruins of Effes -

 Also home to Temple of Artemis & St Johns Basilica.
 It is in this town that St John supposedly wrote his gospel and where Mary.